-The Issue Price was determined by our Company in consultation with the BRLM, on the basis of the Book Building Process and the quantitative and qualitative factors as described below.
+The Price Band and the Issue Price will be determined by our Company in consultation with the BRLM, on the basis of the Book Building Process and the quantitative and qualitative factors as described below.
 The face value of the Equity Shares is ₹10 each and the Issue floor Price is ₹72 which is 7.2 times of the face value of Equity Shares and the Issue Cap Price is ₹76 which is 7.6 times of the face value of Equity Shares.
-Investors should refer to "Risk Factors", "Our Business", "Financial Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 27, 116, 174 and 244 respectively, to have an informed view before making an investment decision.
+Investors should refer to "Risk Factors", "Our Business", "Financial Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 27, 115, 173 and 239 respectively, to have an informed view before making an investment decision.